MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced.md

 information about how to declare parameters (including dynamic parameters that are added at runtime), see [about_Functions_Advanced_Parameters][02].

-The actual work of the previous function is performed in the Process block, which is equivalent to the ProcessingRecord method that's used by compiled cmdlets to process the data that's passed to the cmdlet.
+The actual work of the previous function is performed in the `process` block, which is equivalent to the **ProcessingRecord** method that's used by compiled cmdlets to process the data that's passed to the cmdlet.
 This block, along with the `begin` and `end` blocks, is described in the [about_Functions_Advanced_Methods][01] topic.